Advanced Searching (In Library)

 Parenthetical Grouping

 We also support parenthetical grouping.
-So say you have a couple of paper's author in mind and you know they publish in certain journals. author:john gives you to many results so try author:john (journal:nature OR journal:Shark)
+So say you have the author of a couple of papers in mind and you know they publish in certain journals. author:john would give you too many results so try author:john (journal:nature OR journal:Shark)

 Boolean Fields